 On November 12, 1951, the National Ballet of Canada gave it’s first performance at Toronto’s Eaton Auditorium, featuring Principal Dancers Celia Franca, Irene Apiné, Lois Smith, David Adams and Jury Gotshalks.

 Celia Franca had formed the National Ballet of Canada earlier that year, in January of 1951; 2 months later, on March 18 1951, future ballerina Karen Kain was born; in 1969, Karen Kain was invited to join the National Ballet of Canada, where she became principal dancer in 1971.
-In 2016, Karen Kain is now the Artistic Director of the National Ballet of Canada.
+In 2016, Karen Kain was now the Artistic Director of the National Ballet of Canada.

 (Celia Franca 1943-1948 Photo: Library and Archives Canada)